miomaeshima/sole-and-ankle-bfs/README.md

-This is an CSS exercise created by Josh W Comeau
+This is an CSS exercise created by Josh W Comeau.
+It uses styled components and flex-box among many things.